-This report sets out the proposed fees and charges for 2022/23 for the services within the remit of this committee.
+This report sets out the proposed fees and charges for 2022/23 for the services within the remit of this committee, and summarises the overall changes for all Committees.
 Fees and charges determined by the council are reviewed annually, and this forms part of the budget setting process.
 Changes to fees and charges agreed by this committee will come into effect on 1 April 2022 unless otherwise stated in the report.